mmajewsk/mmajewsk.github.io/index.md

     Welcome to my personal website.<br />
     Need help with AI system?<br />
 feature_row:
-  - image_path: /assets/images/mm-customizable-feature.png
+  - image_path: /assets/images/noun-ai.png
     alt: "customizable"
-    title: "Creating amazing AI and ML systems"
+    title: "Creating amazing AI and ML systems & Checking the safety of your AI systems "
     excerpt: "I can create models, draft system designs, and brainstorm solutions with you.
-I am very keen on discusing these kind of problems so feel free to just reach out."
+I am very keen on discusing these kind of problems so feel free to just reach out.
+I consider myself a Hacker (the good kind), with specific interest in AI systems and security threats realted to AI.
+Want to be sure that no one exploits your artificial neurons?
+Let me know."
     url: "/docs/configuration/"
     btn_class: "btn--primary"
     btn_label: "Learn more"